-The Hank Aaron State Trail is now a continuous trail from Lake Michigan to the Milwaukee/Waukesha county line.
+The Hank Aaron State Trail is now a continuous trail from Lake Michigan to 94th Place.
 The overall length is approximately 12 miles, which includes several sections where there are parallel segments.

 The section furthest east is on city streets, but the trail transitions to an off-street asphalt paved trail at Sixth and Canal Street, near the Harley Davidson Museum.
 It continues as a paved path all the way out to 94th Place.

-West of 94th Place, the trail surface changes from asphalt to crushed limestone.
-While the Trail continues to the Milwaukee-Waukesha County Line at Underwood Creek, the limestone section will close November 1, 2013 and be closed during construction of the Zoo Interchange.
+West of 94th Place, the trail will be closed during construction of the Zoo Interchange.
 A detour route will be posted during Trail closures, but both routes link to the Oak Leaf Trail, which traverses through 100 miles of Milwaukee County.

 Reconstruction of the Zoo Interchange requires demolition and reconstruction of freeway on and off ramps.
 Many of the abutments for these structures are on or across the Trail.
 Because the work will be accomplished in a phased approach, the section west of 94th Place will be closed until 2018.
 Please follow the detour route, which will allow you to connect to the Oak Leaf Trail in Greenfield Park.